Repozirk/Advanced-Lane-Finding/writeup_template.md

 ### Discussion

 To get a better measure data visualization, it is necessary to include a smoothing function like moving average.
+Classes would help here.
 To increase the performance of the code on the challange videos, it might be usefull the use classes to store the data (like searching area for lane pixels) from previous video frames.
-Unfortunately it was to less time to step in solution including classes.
+Unfortunately there was to less time to step in solution including classes.